-Santa's sleigh isn't even packed yet, but the December sky already has a few celestial gifts at the ready to close out 2017.
-So warm up your gloves by the fire, pour the hot chocolate and bundle up for a month of spectacular meteor showers, star gazing and one very big moonrise.
+Santa's sleigh isn't even packed yet, but the December sky already has a few celestial gifts at the ready to close out 2018.
+So warm up your gloves by the fire, pour the hot chocolate and bundle up for a month of spectacular meteor showers, stargazing and a close pass from a green-glowing comet.

 Gaze upon the mysterious Geminids meteor shower (Dec.
 13-14)

 A colorful Geminid meteor captured over the volcano Mount Teide in the Canary Islands, Spain.
 (Photo: StarryEarth/Flickr)

 One of the most prolific meteor showers of the year, with 120 to 160 shooting stars per hour, the Geminids are also one of the most scientifically perplexing.
 Whereas most meteor showers come from periodic comets shedding debris as they pass around the sun, the Geminids instead apparently are tied to an asteroid named 3200 Phaethon.

 "Of all the debris streams Earth passes through every year, the Geminids' is by far the most massive," NASA astronomer Bill Cooke said in a statement.
 "When we add up the amount of dust in the Geminid stream, it outweighs other streams by factors of 5 to 500."